Comprehensive Teacher Induction Program

 - Increasing teacher retention rates

-Each August, the HCPSS hosts New Teacher Orientation (NTO) that marks the beginning of the Teacher Induction Process for newly hired, certificated staff.
+Each August, the HCPSS hosts New Educator Orientation (NEO) that marks the beginning of the Teacher Induction Process for newly hired, certificated staff.
 New hires receive curriculum resources, develop relationships with program staff, and engage in professional learning to prepare them for the start of the school year.

 Novice teachers receive support throughout their first year of teaching from central office or school-based staff who are assigned to them as instructional mentors.
-Instructional mentors provide support for the four domains of the 2013 Charlotte Danielson Framework for Teaching: Planning and Preparation, The Classroom Environment, Instruction and Professional Responsibilities.
-Their support also includes non-evaluative classroom observations and feedback throughout the year that target the needs of the new teacher.
+Instructional mentors provide support for the four domains of the 2022 Charlotte Danielson Framework for Teaching: Planning and Preparation, Learning Environments, Learning Experiences, Principled Teaching and the Framework’s broader themes of Equity, Cultural Competence, High Expectations and Student Assumption of Responsibility.
+These themes support the actualization of the HCPSS Equity Framework.
+Instructional Mentors also conduct non-evaluative classroom observations and provide feedback throughout the year that targets the needs of the new teachers.
 This focus on instruction leads to effective teaching, resulting in improved student learning.

-Every school in Howard County has an identified teacher leader known as the Teacher Development Liaison (TDL, who is a Master Teacher).
+Every school in Howard County has a designated teacher leader known as the Teacher Development Liaison (TDL).
 The role of this master teacher is to provide ongoing, school-based professional learning opportunities and support for all non-tenured staff aligned with best practices for instruction and the Charlotte Danielson Framework for Teaching.

 Professional Learning Sessions